mwatkin8/Social-Determinants/README.md

 App Redirect URI: <code>http://localhost:3000/</code><br>
 Scopes: <code>launch patient/\*.\*</code>

 <u><b>IMPORTANT</b></u> - if you are a Windows user and installed Docker Toolbox, your app won't be deployed on localhost but on a default IP address.
 The standard IP used by Docker Toolbox is <code>192.168.99.100</code> but yours could be different.
-Check the top of the Docker Quickstart Terminal window (by the whale) for your Docker machine IP.
-Use the same URIs as above but replace "localhost" with your IP.
+It is the IP you noted in step 1 when launching the terminal.
+Use the same URIs as above but replace "localhost" with that IP.

 ![params](img/params.png)